 When competition from postal entry to the USP's downstream network is introduced for NDM and DM along with the alternative medium to DM, and the USP can differentiate in price between DM and NDM (see section 3.3), the second best outcome is shown in the second column of figures in Table 2 and can be compared with its first column of figures.
 The USP's single piece, NDM and DM prices are the same or little changed.
-In line with the analytical part of the paper, although

-Table 2: Calibrated results for the USP subject to competition from an alternative medium to DM and competition from entry through access to the USP's network
+In line with the analytical part of the paper, although the marginal cost of access for both of these products is the same the USP offers differentiated access prices of $0.265 \in$ and $0.150 \in$ for NDM and DM respectively.
+This leads to the postal entrant having volume of 0.882bn and 0.493bn items for NDM and DM respectively.
+This is not only acquired from the USP volumes, as the alternative medium volumes also reduce (from 0.315bn to 0.295bn items) and there is growth in overall volumes as a result of entry of a differentiated product.
+The contribution made by single piece, NDM and DM to the USP's break even position is little changed, but the consumer surplus increases for each.
+Total volumes increase (to 10.900bn items) and total consumer surplus increases (to 8.973bn \in).
+The introduction of entry through access leads to differentiated access prices for DM and NDM and an outcome with both USP break even and enhanced welfare within the calibration used.